MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pnputil.md

 PnPUtil (PnPUtil.exe) is a command line tool that lets an administrator perform actions on [driver packages](../install/driver-packages.md).
 Some examples include:

 - Adds a driver package to the [driver store](../install/driver-store.md).

 - Installs a driver package on the computer.

 - Deletes a driver package from the driver store.

 - Enumerates the driver packages that are currently in the driver store.
 Only driver packages that are not in-box packages are listed.
 An *in-box* driver package is one which is included in the default installation of Windows or its service packs.

-See [PnPUtil Command Syntax](pnputil-command-syntax.md) for a list of all supported actions.

-**Where can I download PnPUtil?**
+## Where can I download PnPUtil?

-PnPUtil (PnPUtil.exe) is included in every version of Windows, starting with Windows Vista (in the `%windir%\system32` directory).
+PnPUtil is included in every version of Windows, starting with Windows Vista (in the `%windir%\system32` directory).
 There isn't a separate PnPUtil download package.

 - Open a **Command Prompt** window (**Run as administrator**).
 - Type `pnputil /?` to view command options.
 See [**PnPUtil Command Syntax**](pnputil-command-syntax.md) for more information.

 > [!NOTE]
 > PnPUtil is supported on Windows Vista and later versions of Windows.
-PnPUtil is not available for Windows XP, however, you can use the [Driver Install Frameworks (DIFx)](https://docs.microsoft.com/windows-hardware/drivers/install/difx-guidelines) tools to create and customize the installation of driver packages.
+PnPUtil is not available for Windows XP, however, you can use the [Driver Install Frameworks (DIFx)](../install/difx-guidelines.md) tools to create and customize the installation of driver packages.